mosip/documentation/docs/administration.md

 To update a center,
 1. Click Resources-> Center
-2. Select the **Edit** option from the Actions menu against the center name.
+2. Select the **Edit** option from the Actions menu against a center name.
 3. Make the changes in the required fields.
 4. Click **Update**.

-* Once a center is created, an admin can edit a center detail if required.
-The update can include adding the details in another required language that were missed during creation of the center or changing the details of a center itself.
-* All the attributes mentioned in the 'Create center' section can be updated for a center.
+*Note - Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fileds updates data against all the language entries for that center.

 **Activate/Deactivate/Decommission center**